Skip to content

 LORELAI: Viva Glam!

-— Viva Glam is a line of lipsticks manufactured by Canadian cosmetics company MAC Cosmetics (stylized M·A·C).
+• Viva Glam is a line of lipsticks manufactured by Canadian cosmetics company MAC Cosmetics (stylized M·A·C).
 Proceeds from the sale of these lipsticks go toward the MAC AIDS Fund, a charity established in 1994 to support individuals affected by HIV/AIDS.
-The first celebrity spokesperson for the line was drag queen RuPaul, who was previously mentioned in the pilot at 02:15.
+The line’s first celebrity spokesperson was drag queen RuPaul Charles.

-— From the 1988 album The Indescribable Wow.
-Phillips, who also composed the Gilmore Girls score, was previously featured in the pilot at 18:30, in episode two at 03:35, and in episode three at 42:05.
+• This song comes from the 1988 album The Indescribable Wow.
+Phillips composed the Gilmore Girls score, and her own music has been featured in the pilot and in episodes two and three.

 LANE: You’re sure you don’t mind?